 Land uses include agricultural, urban (residential/commercial), and native or undeveloped areas.
 There are also three golf courses and one oil-processing facility.
-The crop types grown in 2010 in the order of largest acreage were strawberries, nursery, avocado, and rotational vegetables (broccoli, lettuce, etc.).
+The crop types grown in the order of largest acreage were strawberries and cane berries, nursery, rotational vegetables (broccoli, lettuce, etc.) avocado and lemon, pasture, and deciduous and grapes, based on a survey in year 2013.